The 3rd most popular snowboarding destination in Austria.

 While there are pistes and ski routes from the Hahnenkamm summit back down to town including the infamous Streif, they are not that great and are worth doing only once at the end of the day.

-If you are looking for some challenge, start with the runs under the Bichlam lift for some nice powder.
-Then head over to the Ehrenbach stretch of the Hahnenkamm and then down the steeps of the Ehrenbachgraben bowl.
-On a solid powder day, head up Steinbergkogel and check out ski route 33.
+If you are looking for some challenge, head over to the Ehrenbach stretch of the Hahnenkamm and then down the steeps of the Ehrenbachgraben bowl.
+On a solid powder day, head up Steinbergkogel and check out Ski Route #33.
 For late day powder, check out the Kitzbuhel Horn via the Raintel chair, and on the black runs under the Steinberg-Kogel lift.
+Just before your done at Kitzbuhel Horn, ride down Ski Route #5 or #6 under the Hornbahn leading to the base area.

 If you are in the mood for some glades, check out the off-piste freeriding from the Gauxjoch hut down into Alte Wacht and Bichalm.